Working with Roofs

 Adding a Custom Roof

-As soon as you finish drawing a roof, the program will open the Roof Assistant where you can choose the roof type.
+As soon as you finish drawing a roof, the app will open the Roof Assistant where you can choose the roof type.

 To change the shape or size of a custom roof on the floor plan, select the roof and drag one of its corner or side handles.

-To modify the shape of a custom roof, right-click on it and choose Edit Contour from the context menu.
+To modify the shape of a custom roof, long-press on it in order to bring up its context menu.
+Then choose Edit Contour from the context menu.
+For a shortcut, you can just double-tap on the roof.
 The resize handles will disappear indicating the contour editing mode.
-The program will display the object's outline with handles at corners called "points".
-To change the shape of the outline, you can move those points.
+The app will display the object's outline with handles at corners called "points".
+To change the shape of the outline, you can move points.

 You can set up the properties of a custom roof in the Inspector.
-To change the roof type using the Roof Assistant, select the Change Roof Type command in the context menu of the roof.
+In order to change the roof type using the Roof Assistant, select the Change Roof Type command in the context menu of the roof.